We may not have to wear masks on planes forever. But should we?

 And some experts believe new rules should be developed for passengers to cover their faces even if there’s no blanket mandate.
 Freedman, for example, said he would like to see masking measures for long-distance travelers, a situation where he said the risk of getting sick is higher.

 There’s another reason any future traveler might want to choose to wear a mask, and that’s reflected in this season’s extremely low numbers of flu and other viruses.
-Authorities believe that is due to measures meant to keep covid in check, such as wearing masks and distancing.
+Authorities believe that is due to measures meant to keep the coronavirus in check, such as wearing masks and distancing.

 “Basically, you are avoiding more than just covid-19 by wearing a mask,” said Stuart Cohen, division chief for infectious diseases at UC Davis Health in Sacramento.
 “And I think that it probably does make sense to wear masks when you’re in these public spaces where there are clusters of people.”